 An apprenticeship gives you the opportunity to learn new skills and develop existing ones.
 Working whilst you learn means you have the background and knowledge to get ahead of other applicants when starting your career.

 If you don’t want to attend University, then apprenticeships are a great option.
 They allow you to start training in a real working environment gaining experience and skills which can later lead to a career and potentially full-time job upon completion.

 Don’t be misinformed, apprenticeship schemes are not just for those of a young age, in fact anyone over the age of 16 and not in full time education can undergo an apprenticeship.

 10. We are recruiting!

-Here at Stonehill Engineering, we are always looking to welcome apprentices into the company.
+Here at Stonehill Engineering, we are always looking to welcome apprentices into the company (our apprenticeship scheme is managed by our parent company, Encocam).
 We take pleasure in seeing an apprentice grow during their time with us and some even become full time employees.
 Send us your CV if you are interested in a career with us!